Aug 28, 2020

 The climate crisis and fossil fuel pollution disproportionately harm Black, Indigenous, and people of color in Oregon, across the nation and the world.
 Racist policies on housing, economics, voting, and more have made it so communities of color are more likely to be located next to industrial and highway pollution, to be more impacted by extreme heat, flooding, wildfire smoke, and other harms made worse by climate change.

 All climate protection and clean energy transition policies must address this systemic racism.
-We’ll fight for a Cap & Reduce program that reduces air pollution in low-income and/or communities of color first, even requiring polluters located in those communities to reduce faster.
+We’ll fight for a Climate Protection Program that reduces air pollution in low-income and/or communities of color first, even requiring polluters located in those communities to reduce faster.
 We’ll fight attempts to allow polluters to buy pollution reductions elsewhere, while continuing to pollute as usual at their current locations.

 Additionally, the state must give decision-making power to those communities most affected by climate change and air pollution.
 Program design and implementation must include representatives of geographic and demographic diversity, as well as organized labor.
-All advisory and oversight committees should have an overrepresentation of underrepresented communities.
+All advisory and oversight committees should have full and fair representation for communities who have suffered disinvestment and racism.

 A transition to a clean energy economy brings the opportunity for creating good-paying jobs that can't be outsourced, a way to relieve the pollution in communities of color, improve health for all, and make our businesses and our state more resilient to future disruptions because we'll make more of our own energy instead of waiting to import it.
 We'll get the same job done using less energy thanks to efficiency guided by OCAP, and by acting first, Oregon becomes an exporter of technology and expertise and a magnet for new investment.